PAST SHOWS: The Magic of Hans Christian Andersen

 We’ll be celebrating the holiday season with the colorful "Celebrate Kwanzaa" program which is based on planting and harvest ceremonies in Africa but has reached around the world to become an African-American celebration each December.
 Kwanzaa (which means "first fruits") focuses on the seven principles (Nguzo Saba) of African tribal traditions—honoring history and elders through drumming, singing, storytelling, feasting and gift-giving.
 On the last day of Kwanzaa, people get together and drink from the Unity Cup (Kikombe Cha Umoja) and shout HARAMBEE!!
 (Let’s pull together!!).
 The Healing Force is a family affair for Joseph, Gail, Sonji and Karim Anderson.
 Their motto is "Serving the Community through the Arts" and they breathe life into those words through their high-energy performance that affirms values, celebrates culture, sparks creativity and enlightens.
 (Geography, History, Music, Language Arts) Recommended for all ages.

-The Wonderful World of Simple Machines
+PAST SHOWS: The Wonderful World of Simple Machines

 Tuesday, March 20, 2012